List of Toy Story characters: Rex

-Rex is an excitable large, green, plastic Tyrannosaurus rex with a lot of anxiety from an inferiority complex ("I just don't think I could take that kind of rejection!") and he is afraid he is not scary enough.
-Although Rex is a toy dinosaur, he dislikes confrontation and is sensitive in nature.
-He is among the largest of Andy's toys.
-In the opening scenes of the first and third films, he is described by Andy as Woody's "dinosaur who eats force field dogs", in reference to Slinky Dog.
-When passing his toys onto Bonnie at the end of the third film, Andy describes Rex as the "meanest, most terrifying dinosaur who ever lived".

-Rex is voiced by Earl Boen (credited as "Earl Bowen") in the video games Toy Story 2: Buzz Lightyear to the Rescue (1999) and Toy Story Racer (2001).

-Rex appears in each of the Toy Story movies.
-He appears in an outtake of Monsters, Inc. where he waits at a crosswalk with the film's characters Mike and Sully.
-Rex reappears in the theatrical short films Hawaiian Vacation, Small Fry, Partysaurus Rex and in the TV specials Toy Story of Terror!, and Toy Story That Time Forgot.
-He also appears in the 2019 video game Kingdom Hearts III, with Shawn reprising his role.
+Rex (voiced by Wallace Shawn) is a naive, neurotic, large, green, plastic Tyrannosaurus rex with a lot of anxiety from an inferiority complex, often expressing fear that he is not scary enough.
+Rex's worst fear is that Andy will get another, more intimidating dinosaur, but feels better after Buzz gives him a few pointers on how to roar more effectively.
+Although Rex is a toy dinosaur, he dislikes confrontation and is hypersensitive.
+He is also among the largest of Andy's toys.
+In the opening scenes of the first and third films, he is described by Andy as Woody's "dinosaur who eats force field dogs".
+When passing his toys on to Bonnie at the end of the third film, Andy describes Rex as the "meanest, most terrifying dinosaur who ever lived".
+Rex is voiced by Earl Boen in the video games Toy Story 2: Buzz Lightyear to the Rescue (1999) and Toy Story Racer (2001).
+He appears in an outtake of Monsters, Inc. where he waits at a crosswalk with the film's characters Mike and Sulley.
+Rex appears in Toy Story, Toy Story 2, Toy Story 3, Toy Story 4, Toy Story Treats, Buzz Lightyear of Star Command, Toy Story Toons, Toy Story of Terror!, Toy Story That Time Forgot, Forky Asks a Question and Pixar Popcorn.